Nexonous/DocBlocks/docs/Configuration.md

 The configuration file is a JSON object which contains mandatory and additional information that is needed when generating the HTML files.

+1. `"project"`: This is the project title and is used in the main index HTML file's title and other places.
+2. `"template"`: This is the directory with default template files are used by the generator to output the HTML files.
+Look into [template](Template.md) for more information.
-1. `"output"`: This is a string and contains the output directory to store the generated HTML files in.
+3. `"output"`: This is a string and contains the output directory to store the generated HTML files in.
+4. `"index"`: This is the main index file with all the necessary information to be shown in the index HTML file.
-2. `"inputs"`: This is an array of objects that contains the input data.
+5. `"inputs"`: This is an array of objects that contains the input data.
 The input data are of two types.
    1. Directory input.
       - This contains a directory where all the Markdown files will be recursively converted and stored in the output directory.
       - The `"directory"` key is required.